abhimana06/lifestylelabels/README.md

 # lifestylelabels
-its a shopping application includes products and its types
+Its a shopping application includes Products, Merchants and Categories

 # Built With